A fanpage

 The webcomic follows a long intricate series of events that happens due to Annies actions in the very first chapter, which started in 2005.
 The comic is still being updated multiple times a week, now over 100 chapters, and still picking up threads that were dropped in very early chapters.
 The author's dedication and story weaving is astounding.

-Not only is the plot intricate and well planned, but each character has their own set of convictions and mistakes, none made out to be "wrong".
+Not only is the plot intricate and well planned, but each character has their own set of convictions and mistakes.

 Do you like robots who have catholic guilt?
 Immortal women who wear pencil skirts?
 Girls who get haircuts?
 You might like Gunnerkrigg Court!